TreZc0/awesome-nodecg/README.md

 - [Dashboard Polymer Elements](#dashboard-polymer-elements)

 ## Complete Systems
 NodeCG bundles (or suites of bundles) that provide an entire production system by themselves.
 They're generally targeted at a specific game or type of show, though some may be more generalized.
-Right now, there is only a single published Bundle for NodeCG 0.9:
+Right now, there is only a single published bundle for NodeCG 0.9:

 - [sgdq17-layouts](https://github.com/GamesDoneQuick/sgdq17-layouts) - The on-stream graphics used during Summer Games Done Quick 2017.